 Organizations are built around people and an environment of mutual understanding where trust fosters good inter-personal relationships and can be linked to improved productivity for organizations and enhanced performance for individuals.

-This interpersonal communication model, if applied properly, not only sensitizes leaders to the importance of soft skills but also helps them build an environment of creativity and collaborative learning.
+This interpersonal communication model, if appropriately applied, not only sensitizes leaders to the importance of soft skills but also helps them build an environment of creativity and collaborative learning.

-Thus, this conceptual article has been undertaken with the objective to study the application of the Johari Window model in improving interpersonal communication within organizations.
+Thus, this conceptual article has been undertaken to study the application of the Johari Window model in improving interpersonal communication within organizations.

 The study also throws light on the link between interpersonal relationships and managerial effectiveness.